 - Father Balder from Bayonetta, who is later revealed to be Bayonetta's father.

 - In Five Nights at Freddy's 3, Springtrap is revealed to be possessed by the spirit of the Purple Guy/William Afton.
-In Sister Location, William Afton is revealed to have at LEAST two children: a daughter, who was killed by Circus Baby, and a son, Michael, who might actually be the one inside the Springtrap suit and not William after all.
+In Sister Location, William Afton is revealed to have at LEAST two children: Elizabeth, who was killed by Circus Baby, and a son, Michael, who might actually the main protagonist of most of the games in this series.
 Being the one responsible for all the bad things in the entire series, including the deaths of his own children, he is most certainly an arch-nemesis of his kids, and also just kids in general.
 He might also be the father of the Crying Child from Five Nights at Freddy's 4.

 - While not a biological father, the Final Boss in Spellcasting 101 turns out to be the hero's abusive stepfather, who's really an evil sorcerer.